mir-group/nequip/docs/guide/config.md

   This section configures the model itself, including hyperparameters and the choice of architecture (for example, the NequIP message-passing E(3)-equivariant GNN, or the Allegro architecture).
 Refer to the [model documentation page](../api/model) to learn how to configure this section.

  ### `loss` and `metrics`
   Loss functions and metrics to monitor training progress are configured here in the `training_module`.
-Refer to the [Loss and Metrics](stats_metrics.md/#loss-and-metrics) docs for more information.
+See the [Loss and Metrics guide](stats_metrics.md/#loss-and-metrics) for configuration details, including simplified wrappers, coefficient mechanics, and monitoring setup.

  ### `optimizer` and `lr_scheduler`